Rachel Amber: Reception and analysis

 The conclusion of Rachel's storyline in Life Is Strange, which it is revealed that she had been kidnapped and subsequently murdered, received negative response from critics and scholars; with Rock Paper Shotgun's Jessica Castello citing it as an LGBT variation of the "women in refrigerators" trope.
-Other criticisms of the narrative's conclusion related to claims that it was exploitative, simplistic, sensational, and cliché.
+Criticisms of Rachel's narrative include it was exploitative, simplistic, sensational, and cliché.
+Drouin countered that "Chloe's attachment of Rachel" is one of the elements showing that "the Life Is Strange universe equally hinges upon female devotion".

-In the journal Gaming Studies, reviewers Holger Pötzsch and Agata Waszkiewicz panned Rachel's character arc in the original Life Is Strange, saying that it ultimately concluded in being a disappointing storyline "centred upon a generic evil guy who abuses the boy... and who plays around with the limp bodies of once self-confidently acting and succeeding women in his high-tech bunker--the dark room."
 Castello argued that it undercut the emotional impact of Life Is Strange: Before the Storm, saying that while "Deck Nine did an admirable job in telling Chloe and Rachel’s story" it ultimately rendered a story in which...
 "When bad things happen to them, it just feels unfair because we already know that they suffer enough.
 When they’re happy, it’s only a reminder that it will be all too fleeting."